 In case you didn’t know, it’s way cheaper to buy postage online with shipping software than if you buy postage directly from any of the shipping carriers.
 Certain shipping software options out there even let you access Commercial Pricing, which represents the best level of discounts USPS offers.
 Think of it like walking into a department store and buying something for 75% off.
 To speak frankly, if you don’t use free USPS shipping software, you’re paying way more for postage than you should be.

 One more thing.
-Some shipping software solutions out there such as Pirate Ship lets you access a special USPS mail class called Priority Mail Cubic.
+Some shipping software solutions out there let you access a special USPS mail class called Priority Mail Cubic.
 Priority Mail Cubic is the cheapest and fastest way to send small, heavy parcels weighing up to 20 pounds with USPS.
 Like all Priority Mail services, delivery occurs between 1-3 days to all states, including Hawaii.
 If you’re looking to save money when shipping a package under 20 pounds to Hawaii, Priority Mail Cubic will absolutely change your life.
 ‘A‘ole pilikia!
 That’s Hawaiian for “You’re welcome.”
 Just don’t ask us how to pronounce it.